masoudamidi/NetCoreWithDIandRP/README.md

-# Sample .NET Core With DI and Repository Pattern
+# Sample .NET Core With DI and Repository Pattern and xUnit Testing

 Hello,